RadicaDev/docs/docs/mobile-app/app-functionalities.md

 ## Verify

-The verify screen is the main screen of the app and it is what the user sees afeter the app is opened.
+The verify screen is the main screen of the app and it is what the user sees after the app is opened.

 <img src="/img/verify-screen.png" alt="verify screen" style={{maxHeight: 480}} />